 How physically challenging is SH?

-Generally speaking, the front-country is any area that is easily accessible by vehicles and day users.
+Generally speaking, the front country is any area that is easily accessible by vehicles and day users.
 Hiking in the backcountry, on the other hand, involves hiking and camping in more remote locations without running water.
-Hiking and camping in the backcountry requires more preparation because of the need to carry in all food and equipment, and to treat drinking water prior to consumption.
-Very few portions of the West Highland Way are truly backcountry, our groups will be passing through towns and settlements daily.
+Hiking and camping in the backcountry requires more preparation, because of the need to pack all food and gear.
+Our SH groups will be carrying several days worth of food and all of their equipment on a point-to-point-style hike along the West Highland Way, so in that respect they are backcountry hiking.
+However, very few portions of the West Highland Way are truly remote; our groups will be passing through towns and settlements daily.
 That said, there are portions that will be rugged and not readily accessible to auto traffic.
-Your child will be carrying their personal gear (sleeping bag and pad, clothing essentials, personal toiletries), along with their allotted portion of group sleeping and cooking gear and food.
-For the most extended portion of hiking on our SHX trip, your child should expect to be carrying between 30 and 40 pounds in their pack.
+Your child will be carrying their personal gear (sleeping bag and pad, clothing essentials, personal toiletries) along with their allotted portion of group gear and food.
+For the most extended portion of hiking on our SH trip, your child should expect to be carrying between 25 and 40 pounds in their pack.

 What should my child expect in terms of weather and environmental factors on this trip?